 Instead: Figure out what changes you want to make, and why you want to change them.
 You may want to start mediating to improve your relationships or to be more present with your family.
 Whatever it is for you, write it down somewhere where you’ll see it every day as a reminder to stay on track.

 For some reason, many of us are scared of asking for help.
 We almost see it as a sign of weakness, and we’d rather struggle through on our own, even if it takes us much more work.

-When I first tried to change my training habits on my own, I struggled and would always revert back to my old behaviour patterns of training too hard.
+When I first tried to change my training habits on my own, I struggled and would always revert to my old behavior patterns of training too hard.
 However, when I involved my loved ones and asked for their help, things became much easier.

 Instead: Never be scared to ask for help.
 Involve those close to you in your habit-changing journey.
 Ask them to keep you accountable and provide you some support.
 Most people will be more than thrilled to assist you.

 As the adage goes – “fail to prepare, then prepare to fail.”

 Obstacles to developing new healthy habits are looming all around us, waiting for a chance to pop up.
 Habit changing is a fragile process, and even the smallest obstacles can send you off course without warning.